amitchavan90/genesis2/README.md

    - Set a password
    ```
-   in file server/cmd/platform/main.go, line 79, for variable blockchainPrivatekeypassword, replace "tiger" with the password you just set
+   - in file server/cmd/platform/main.go, line 79, for variable blockchainPrivatekeypassword, replace "tiger" with the password you just set

-   after setting the password, you will get some output, which specifies the "Public address of the key", and "Path of the secret key file", which will look something like this "/home/tiger/.ethereum/keystore/UTC--2021-01-23T07-11-12.748956556Z--68ed5c4fe3c98389cfc1312e58155c6fd8d24e44"
+   - after setting the password, you will get some output, which specifies the "Public address of the key", and "Path of the secret key file"
+   - Path of the secret key file will look something like this "/home/tiger/.ethereum/keystore/UTC--2021-01-23T07-11-12.748956556Z--68ed5c4fe3c98389cfc1312e58155c6fd8d24e44"
    ```

    - cat the path of the secret key file from the above step